OpenWABA-Project/OpenWABA/README.md

 docker-compose up -d
 ```

-This will start the backend, frontend, PostgreSQL, and Redis all using Docker Compose.
+This will start the application, PostgreSQL, and Redis all using Docker Compose.

 #### Option 2: Local development with Docker for databases